 So what kinds of acts of kindness has Alex done?
 Alex and her mom cooked for the homeless, gave away clothes, surprised her teachers with presents and donated pet food to animal shelters.
 These are just a few examples of the tremendous deeds Alex and her family have done.

 Alex’s 600th act of kindness was helping renovate the local YMCA in Lakewood, Washington.
 Her family helped repaint and collect donations to buy new games and art for the center.

 This Thoughtful Thursday we congratulate Alex on reaching her extraordinary goal.
 She is proof that a little girl can make a big difference in her community!

 Nothing warms the soul like a cup of hot cocoa on a cold winter day.
 Instead of starting a lemonade stand in the summer, eight-year-old Tristan Regini set-up a hot chocolate stand during the chilliest season of them all.
 Why you might ask?
 He did it to raise money for the Children’s Hospital Colorado in Aurora where his friend Cade was treated for cancer.

 Back in 2013, Cade was diagnosed with cancer when a scan showed he had a brain tumor.
 He underwent surgery, chemotherapy and radiation.
 As of April, Cade now shows no signs of cancer.
 Tristan was extremely grateful to the hospital for saving his best friend.
 “If there were no Children’s Hospital, there would be no Cade,” Tristan said.
 “He’s probably the nicest kid I ever met in my life.”
 Since starting the hot cocoa stand, Tristan has raised $3000 for the hospital.
 He hopes that the money he raised will save more lives.

-This Thoughtful Thursday, we thank Jaxon for his generosity and providing his neighborhood with a yummy winter treat!
+This Thoughtful Thursday we thank Tristan for his generosity and providing his neighborhood with a yummy winter treat!